dialpad/dialtone/packages/dialtone-vue3/README.md

 If you would like to contribute to Dialtone Vue the first step is to get the project running locally.
 Follow the below quickstart to do so.

 1. Clone the repo `git clone https://github.com/dialpad/dialtone-vue.git`
-2. Install dependencies `npm run install:all`
+2. Install dependencies `pnpm run install:all`
 3. Run local dev server `npm start`
 4. Visit local dev server at http://localhost:9011/